juancamilo-nb/vim-cdproject/README.md

-# cd to project dirs
+# vim-cdproject

+Set a list of projects and go to them easily

 ## Instalation
 **through Vundle**: